|Restrictions:||OU applicants only|

 - Travel throughout China with OU professors and other OU students

-- See world famous cities and landmarks such as the Great Wall of China, the Forbidden City, the Panda Breeding and Research Center, and the Terra Cotta Warriors!
+- See world famous cities and landmarks such as the Great Wall of China, the Forbidden City, and the Terra Cotta Warriors!

-- Earn 6 Upper Division General Education credits (Non-Western Culture)
+- Earn 6 Upper Division General Education credits (pending review by the Provost's Advisory Committee on General Education)

 - Use your banked hours and save on tuition/fees